jewelj16/Stored-Procedures-and-Cursors---SSD-Assignment-2/README.txt

 Query: CALL SendWatchTimeReport();
 Logic:

-1. Creates a cursor for all SubscriberID having WatchTime > 0
+1. Creates a cursor for all SubscriberID having WatchTime > 0 in the table `WatchHistory`.
-2. Iterates over this cursor and invokes the GetWatchHistoryBySubscriber(SubscriberID)
+2. Iterates over this cursor and invokes the GetWatchHistoryBySubscriber(SubscriberID) procedure for each `SubscriberID`.

 ----------------------